-Ten or 20 years ago, technology would not have permitted the depth of remote work that has been seen over the past year.
-The importance of being able to ‘work from home’ without snags was never more evident than when COVID-19 and social distancing become a part of everyday living.
+Ten or 20 years ago, technology would not have permitted the depth of remote work that we’ve seen over the past year.
+The importance of being able to ‘work from home’ without snags has never been more evident than when COVID-19 and social distancing became a part of everyday living.

 And that’s one of many reasons it pays to review cloud technology and what it means to tax and audit firms.

-For starters, the quick pivot from a mostly in-office environment to remote – punctuated by a massive increase in the use of cloud-based meeting platforms such as Zoom or Microsoft Teams – could not have occurred previously because there would have been a reliance on server-based technologies.
+For starters, the quick pivot from a mostly in-office environment to remote – punctuated by a massive increase in the use of cloud-based meeting platforms such as Zoom or Microsoft Teams – could not have occurred previously because there was a reliance on server-based technologies.

-That infrastructure simple cannot support current needs.
+That infrastructure simply cannot support current needs.
 However, the cloud has the power and security to pull it off.

 If you think the cloud is strictly limited to the workplace, guess again.
 In fact, there’s a strong chance the cloud is already impacting your everyday life.
 As this recent Cloud Considerations post reminds us, streaming services, photo storage for your phone or device and many other services are already based in the cloud.
 And it’s most certainly already part of your workplace.

-“At work, this might have appeared less apparent because how we interact with the cloud may not even when we can access files that don’t sit on our computer hardware, think the use of SharePoint, and now widely used OneDrive.
-The fact that you and a colleague can work on the same document (in some cases simultaneously) is possible because the document is stored in a cloud.”
+“At work, this might have been less apparent due to how we interact with the cloud – when we can access files that don’t sit on our computer hardware, the use of SharePoint, and OneDrive.
+The fact that you and a colleague can work on the same document (in some cases simultaneously) is possible because the document is stored in the cloud.”

-In other words, it is good enough for you to binge your favorite series on Netflix or to cringe at your high school picture shared by a friend on Facebook.
-And with many elements of the cloud already in the workplace, it is good enough to go all in and make the most of cloud technology.
+In other words, if it’s good enough for you to binge your favorite Netflix series or cringe at your high school picture on Facebook – it’s good enough to go all in and make the most of cloud technology in the workplace.

 Here are three things you need to know about why it pays to work in the cloud.